Elevation Oncology Inc. (ELEV) Stock: A Year of Market Fluctuations

 Examining a stock’s 52-week price history, encompassing its low and high prices, can reveal much about its existing condition and potential future trajectory.
-Elevation Oncology Inc.’s current trading price is -34.27% away from its 52-week high, while its distance from the 52-week low is 319.15%.
+Elevation Oncology Inc.’s current trading price is -42.95% away from its 52-week high, while its distance from the 52-week low is 263.81%.
 The stock’s price range over this period has fluctuated between $0.72 and $4.61.
-The company, operating within the financial sector, had a trading volume of approximately 13.31 million for the day, which was noticeably higher than the average daily share volume of 0.51 million over the last 3 months.
+The company, operating within the financial sector, had a trading volume of approximately 0.77 million for the day, which was noticeably lower than the average daily share volume of 0.77 million over the last 3 months.

 Act Now and Secure Your Future in Green Energy!